 Rush is a biographical sports film about James Hunt and Niki Lauda, two Formula One racers who are masterfully depicted by Chris Hems worth and Daniel Brühl in one of Ron Howard’s best films in recent memory.
 While it may exaggerate real-life occurrences, the film portrays their battle as a lucky playboy vs. a hotheaded tactician, and it’s a gripping film.
 Rush, along with the documentary Senna and the family-friendly film Ford Vs Ferrari, is one of the best racing films out now; don’t miss it on Netflix.

 13. His House

 His House’s genuine horror is found in the real world.
 This British horror film follows a Sudanese couple who survive the horrors of a disastrous crossing to England, only to be rehoused in a run-down estate surrounded by bigotry and with something more lurking in the house.
 Wunmi Mosaku and Sope Dirisu both stand out as the two stars in emotionally hard roles in writer-director Remi Weekes’ strong debut.

 14. Marriage Story

 Make sure you’re in the right frame of mind before seeing Marriage Story — in other words, don’t watch it if you’re in the thick of a breakup – because this touching film about a failing marriage and the repercussions can be difficult to watch.
-It’s the latest film from director Noah Baumbach (Frances Ha), and it stars Adam Driver and Scarlett Johansson in characters that will undoubtedly be emotionally exhausting.
-Watch it before it’s memed and gif’d to death on social media, and you just remember it as the movie where Kylo Ren tears a lot.
+It’s the latest film by director Noah Baumbach (Frances Ha), and it stars Adam Driver and Scarlett Johansson in characters that will undoubtedly be emotionally exhausting.
+Watch it before it’s meme and gif to death on social media, and you just remember it as the movie where Kylo Ren tears a lot.

 15. The Irishman